 An effortless way to control powdery mildew is to resist the urge to fertilize more than you need to.
 Nitrogen promotes growth, which means more of the tender, new flesh that’s particularly susceptible to powdery mildew infection.
 Control growth and you help control mildew spread.

-Use Baking Soda Spray to Control Powdery Mildew
+Use Baking Soda Spray to Stop Powdery Mildew

 Another easy-to-use, all-natural treatment for powdery mildew control, homemade baking soda spray is also effective against black spot.
 To make a baking soda garden spray, combine 1 1/2 tbsp baking soda and 1 tbsp vegetable oil together until the baking soda is dissolved.
 Then, combine the mixture with 1 1/2 gallons warm water, once again stirring until well blended.
 Pour into a spray bottle and spray on powder mildew on plants.
 Use immediately.